azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ```

 In the following copy the code into new Cells in your Jupyter Notebook.
-In general we will conduct a [REST](https://restfulapi.net/) Call to the Cognitive Services, by sending some data to the Service and let the **pre-trained Machine Learning Model** behind the scences give a response in [JSON format](https://www.w3schools.com/whatis/whatis_json.asp) regarding the data.
+In general we will conduct a [REST](https://restfulapi.net/) Call to the Cognitive Services, by sending some data to the Service and let the **pre-trained Machine Learning Model** behind the scenes give a response in [JSON format](https://www.w3schools.com/whatis/whatis_json.asp) regarding the data.

 ### Detect Language